fdac24/news/README.md

 # Nov 21, 26, Dec 3
   - presentations for the final project

+# Class on Nov 12
+  - MP4 is now finalized
+  - MP4 is due on Nov 19

 # Class on Nov 7
   - MP4 will be described
   - If github complains about the size of output from MP3, please put the .json.gz file on [HGF dataset MP3](https://huggingface.co/datasets/fdac24/MP3).
 Source code in the .py files still goes to GH MP3 repo as per instructions